 - Your driver’s license number and expiration date if you have one

-- Non citizens need to apply with their alien registration number
+- Non citizens need to apply for student loan with their alien registration number

 - Copies of your federal tax return

 - Copies of your parent’s federal tax return